Project phases help you plan and track your projects more efficiently by breaking them into smaller, more manageable parts.

-From the Projects page by hovering over the project and clicking Add Phase.
+From the Manage page by hovering over the project and clicking Add phase.

-From the Projects view of the Schedule by dragging across the timeline to open the project phases menu.
+From the Projects view of the Timeline by dragging across multiple days on the schedule.

 From there, you can name the phase, set the start/end date, select a phase-specific color (optional), and add any additional relevant information (optional).

 Once you've created a project phase, it's time to start using it!
-Project phases can be assigned in a number of different places within Float.
+Project phases can be assigned in several different places within Float.

-You can set a phase whenever you assign a new task to your team on the Schedule.
+You can set a phase whenever you assign a new task to your team on the Timeline.

 You can set a phase whenever you create a new milestone for a project.

-You can set a phase whenever you submit hours on the Log Time page if your team is using time tracking.
+You can set a phase whenever you submit hours on the Logged view of the Timeline (if your team is using time tracking).

-The Projects view of the Schedule provides a high-level overview of all your project phases, tasks, and milestones.
+The Projects view of the Timeline provides a high-level overview of all your project phases, tasks, and milestones.
 Each phase is displayed next to the project name and alongside your project milestones.